All Episodes

 The word kickback is evidence without a foundation.

-Okay, the people associated with the deal.
+Okay, the people associated with the debate back.

 That's very generous, isn't it?

-So here's the causation logic, same logic.
+So here's the causation logic: same logic.

 The rooster crows and the sunrise.

-I'm asking about uranium, the foundational material of nuclear weapons, and you're talking about roosters.
+You're asking about uranium, the foundational material of nuclear weapons, and you're talking about roosters.

-The rooster crows, the sun rises, therefore the rooster causes the sun to rise.
+The rooster crows, the sunrises, therefore the rooster causes the sun to rise.

 If somebody gives a donation and then something else happens, that doesn't mean they're causally related.

-But it could have been a good idea.
+But it could be a good idea.

 Okay, I get that you say that, but could it be?